 While you’re here, I hope that you’ll read my musings on religion and music by subscribing to Rhetorical Renovation, my newsletter.
 The newsletter also has information about my performances and appearances.
 You can check out my calendar for scheduled performances and events (online and in person) as well.
 Thanks for visiting!

 Jeremy Rhizor is one of the world’s foremost interpreters of the Baroque oratorio repertoire and is the driving force for its revival in the United States.
 He has led the modern and American premieres of works by Giovanni Battista Bassani, Antonio Draghi, Domenico Freschi, Antonio Gianettini, Vincenzo de Grandis, and Bernardo Pasquini.
 He creates a new performing edition for each forgotten work that he performs, and he spearheads the creation of new English translations for American audiences.

 Along with reviving the music of oratorios, Rhizor has reconstructed the format of oratorio performances by retaining the lecture or sermon between musical halves in large-scale two-part oratorios.
 Though this format is still largely unfamiliar to modern audiences, it adds an intellectual and spiritual dimension to his performances that honors the intentions of Baroque composers and librettists.
 His performance of Draghi’s Oratorio di Giuditta reconstructed the order of oratorio services at the court of the empress dowager Eleonora Gonzaga.

 As the founder and artistic director of the Academy of Sacred Drama, Rhizor built an organization inspired by Baroque academies into an institution that champions the performance and research of sacred drama.
-He facilitates the publication of the Sacred Drama Journal—a journal for general readership that is now transitioning into a peer-reviewed journal.
+He facilitates the publication of the Sacred Drama Journal—a journal for general readership that explores the music and themes of Baroque oratorio.
 From the violin, Rhizor rehearses and leads performances for the Academy.